SanRafaelGov/parking/README.md

 The surveys results hosted on the project page will be posted with factual annotation.

-A GitHub repository is usally employed by developers, so they collaboratively write code together and share freely their solutions with the world.
+A GitHub repository is usally used by developers, so they can collaboratively write code together and freely share their solutions with the world.
 That being said, it's also a really incredible tool for other niche uses(like civic engagement), because you freely store documents, resources, etc... and everyone can make pull-requsts.

 What's a pull-request?
 It means anyone can make a public contribution, which can be either accepted or denied by the repostiory owner.